Necklace Victorian Era Jewelry

 READ

-Victorian Victorian Era Antique Jewelry Box
+Victorian Era Mourning Jewelry

 The look was further enhanced by adding seals attached to a group rings or intricate fobs which could be hooked onto pins on clothing or small loops on their belts.
 This look celebrated masculinity while still being seen as fashionable thus inspiring even men of lower means to imitate these famous styles by changing out materials and opting for cheaper alternatives such as bronze or bullion chain-links instead of real gold ones.